github/docs/content/rest/interactions/orgs.md

 ---
 title: Organization interactions
 shortTitle: Organization
+intro: >-
-intro: 'Use the REST API to temporarily restrict which type of user can comment, open issues, or create pull requests in the organization''s public repositories.'
+  Use the REST API to temporarily restrict which type of user can comment, open issues, or create pull requests in the organization's public repositories.
 versions:
   fpt: '*'
   ghec: '*'